Pylons/pyramid/docs/tutorials/zodbsessions/index.rst

            return session

-    Note in the call to ``SessionDataManager`` that '3600' represents the disuse timeout (5 minutes == 3600 seconds), and '5' above represents a write granularity time (the session will be marked as active at most every five seconds).
+    Note in the call to ``SessionDataManager`` that '3600' represents the disuse timeout (5 minutes == 3600 seconds), and '5' represents a write granularity time (the session will be marked as active at most every five seconds).
 Vary these values as necessary.

 #.
 Whenever you want to use a session in your application, call this API: